EU considers action, Pope weighs in, after Bangladesh disaster

 DHAKA The European Union is considering trade action against Bangladesh, which has preferential access to EU markets for its garments, to pressure Dhaka to improve safety standards after a building collapse killed more than 400 factory workers.

-Duty-free access offered by Western countries and low wages have helped turn Bangladesh's garment exports into a $19 billion a year industry, with 60 percent of clothes going to Europe.
+Duty-free access offered by Western countries and low wages have helped turn Bangladesh's garment exports into a $19 billion (12.2 billion pounds) a year industry, with 60 percent of clothes going to Europe.

 Any action by the EU on Bangladesh's duty-free and quota-free access would require the agreement of all member states and could take more than a year to implement.